IBM/data-prep-kit/transforms/language/doc_quality/python/README.md

 testing and IDE set up.

 ## Summary
-This transform will calculate several metrics related to document, which are usuful to see the quality of document.
+This transform will calculate and annotate several metrics related to document, which are usuful to see the quality of document.

 In this transform, following metrics will be included:
-- Gopher (Deepmind): filter docs that
+- Gopher (Deepmind): With this metric, you can filter docs that
   - do not contain between 50 and 100,000 words
   - mean word length is outside the range of 3 to 10 characters;
   - symbol-to-word ratio > 0.1 for either the hash symbol or the ellipsis;